Adrienne Uleau Sells 1,833 Shares of AMREP Co. (NYSE:AXR) Stock

 AMREP Co.
-(NYSE:AXR – Get Free Report) VP Adrienne Uleau sold 1,833 shares of the company’s stock in a transaction on Tuesday, April 23rd.
-The stock was sold at an average price of $21.12, for a total value of $38,712.96.
-Following the sale, the vice president now owns 7,867 shares of the company’s stock, valued at $166,151.04.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+(NYSE:AXR – Get Free Report) VP Adrienne Uleau sold 1,833 shares of the firm’s stock in a transaction that occurred on Thursday, April 25th.
+The stock was sold at an average price of $20.26, for a total transaction of $37,136.58.
+Following the transaction, the vice president now directly owns 6,034 shares of the company’s stock, valued at $122,248.84.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.

 Adrienne Uleau also recently made the following trade(s):

-Several large investors have recently bought and sold shares of the company.
-AJOVista LLC bought a new position in AMREP in the fourth quarter valued at about $29,000.
-Victory Capital Management Inc. bought a new position in AMREP in the fourth quarter valued at about $119,000.
-Acuitas Investments LLC raised its position in AMREP by 210.9% in the fourth quarter.
-Acuitas Investments LLC now owns 96,090 shares of the business services provider’s stock valued at $2,111,000 after purchasing an additional 65,184 shares during the last quarter.
-Cerity Partners LLC bought a new position in AMREP in the fourth quarter valued at about $2,529,000.
-Finally, Gate City Capital Management LLC bought a new position in shares of AMREP during the fourth quarter worth about $9,505,000.
-59.85% of the stock is currently owned by institutional investors.
+Large investors have recently bought and sold shares of the stock.
+Gate City Capital Management LLC acquired a new stake in shares of AMREP during the 4th quarter worth approximately $9,505,000.
+Cerity Partners LLC acquired a new position in shares of AMREP in the 4th quarter valued at $2,529,000.
+Acuitas Investments LLC boosted its holdings in AMREP by 210.9% during the fourth quarter.
+Acuitas Investments LLC now owns 96,090 shares of the business services provider’s stock worth $2,111,000 after buying an additional 65,184 shares in the last quarter.
+Victory Capital Management Inc. acquired a new stake in AMREP during the fourth quarter valued at $119,000.
+Finally, AJOVista LLC purchased a new position in AMREP in the fourth quarter valued at $29,000.
+59.85% of the stock is owned by institutional investors and hedge funds.

 AMREP Corporation, through its subsidiaries, primarily engages in the real estate business.
 The company operates through two segments, Land Development and Homebuilding.
 It sells developed and undeveloped lots to homebuilders, commercial and industrial property developers, and others.
 In addition, the company owns mineral interests covering an area of approximately 55,000 surface acres of land in Sandoval County, New Mexico; and owns oil, gas, and minerals and mineral interests covering an area of approximately 147 surface acres of land in Brighton, Colorado.